- The Organizational Development Process Cycle

-This process will begin when a problem is identified.
-This system can be used to make improvements on just about any situation or problem that a business faces.
-It is a broad set of steps that are easily understood, and provide companies with the ability to quickly make changes in an attempt to solve issues.
-Once the changes are made, they can be evaluated to see if the problem was resolved, and if not, it will continue through the organizational development process.
+Organizational development begins when a problem is identified.
+This system can be used to make improvements on just about any situation or problem that a business can face.
+It is a broad set of steps that are easily understood and provide companies with the ability to quickly make changes to solve issues.
+Once the changes are made, they can be evaluated to see if the problem was resolved, and if not, it will continue through the development process.

 This process runs through the following steps:

 - Situational Assessment – Making a formal assessment of the situation is the next step.
-This can be done by reviewing documentation, holding focus groups, interviewing, surveying, or just about anything else.
+This can be done by reviewing documentation, holding focus groups, interviewing, or surveying.
 Gathering all the facts related to the problem at hand is important for developing an effective solution.

-- Action Planning - Making a plan of action on how the problem will be solved is the next step.
+- Action Planning – Planning how the problem will be solved is the next step.
 This should be done by incorporating input from all impacted parties so that a solution that addresses the specific problem at hand can be found.
 In many cases, this will be the longest step in the process.

-- Implement Plan - Taking the plan made in the previous step, and putting it into action.
+- Implement Plan – Take the plan made in the previous step and put it into action.
 Depending on the complexities of the change, this may include training and other steps needed to ensure the action plan is put in place correctly.

-- Analyze Results - Looking at the data that is gathered to see if it improved the problem, eliminated the problem, did nothing to the problem, or made the problem worse.
+- Analyze Results – Look at the gathered data to see if the plan has improved the problem, eliminated the problem, did nothing to the problem, or made the problem worse.
 In addition, watching to see if the changes had any secondary, negative, impacts on other issues is also done here.

-- Get Feedback – Gathering feedback from all impacted parties is also important.
-If the problem is eliminated, but it increases the risk of injury for employees, for example, then it wasn't a good solution.
+- Get Feedback – Gathering feedback from all impacted parties must happen next.
+If the problem has been eliminated, but it increases the risk of injury for employees, for example, then it wasn't a good solution.

-By following through these steps, a company can make significant improvements in a very orderly fashion.
-They will also be able to track the changes that are made in order to have real data when it comes to finding solutions to problems.
+By following these steps, a company can make significant improvements in a very orderly fashion.
+They will also be able to track the changes that are made to have real data when it comes to finding solutions to problems.

 Having access to this data not only helps to ensure problems are objectively solved, but it can also help to find solutions to other issues more quickly.
 If another department is facing a similar problem, the data and strategies used can be applied.
 This can help to cut back on the length of time it takes to address many types of issues.